MEPAL

 RD |

-Royal Indian Marine, formerly Royal Naval Reserve.
-Died at Taranto
+(Retired), Royal Indian Marine, formerly Royal Naval Reserve.
+Died

-William and Mary Lee; husband of Margaret Elizabeth Lee, of The
+the late Rev. William and Mary Lee; husband of Margaret Elizabeth

-of the Sacred Treasure (Japan) and RD, Decoration for Officers of
+Sacred Treasure (Japan) and RD, Decoration for Officers of the Royal

-the Royal Naval Reserve, commonly known as the Reserve Decoration
+Naval Reserve, commonly known as the Reserve Decoration (RD), was

-(RD), was a medal awarded in the Royal Naval Reserve of the United
+a medal awarded in the Royal Naval Reserve of the United Kingdom

-Kingdom to officers with at least fifteen years of active duty.
+to officers with at least fifteen years of active duty.
+Buried in

 PEARSON |